pankulmittal/sample-market-maker/README.md

 **Develop on [Testnet](https://testnet.bitmex.com) first!** Testnet trading is completely free and is identical to the live market.

+> BitMEX is not responsible for any losses incurred when using this code.
+This code is intended for sample purposes ONLY - do not use this code for real trades unless you fully understand what it does and what its caveats are.

+> This is not a sophisticated market making program.
+It is intended to show the basics of market making while abstracting some of the rote work of interacting with the BitMEX API.
+It does not make smart decisions and will likely lose money.

 Getting Started
 ---------------

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
 1. Get dependencies: `python setup.py install`
     * This will create a `settings.py` file at the root.
 Modify this file to tune parameters.
+    * Alternatively, if you use `virtualenv`, create a venv and run `pip install -r requirements.txt`.
-1. Edit settings.py to add your BitMEX username and password and change bot parameters.
+1. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
+    * Note that user/password authentication is not supported.
     * Run with DRY_RUN=True to test cost and spread.
 1. Run it: `./marketmaker [symbol]`
 1. Want faster authentication?
 Create [an API Key](https://testnet.bitmex.com/app/apiKeys)
 1. Satisfied with your bot's performance?
 Create a [live API Key](https://www.bitmex.com/app/apiKeys) for your